Eating well is important for anyone who wants to stay healthy, but it’s especially true for those living with cystic fibrosis CF.

 MORE: Cystic fibrosis and the need for extra calories

 Eat when you feel hungry and if possible, split the three big meals into several smaller meals per day, along with a few nutritious snacks in between.
 In regards to the actual content of the meals, focus on extra calories and proteins.
-If you’re not lactose intolerant, dairy products are going to be a big part of your diet.
+If you’re not lactose intolerant, dairy products should form a big part of your diet.
 Add cheese to regular foods, use whole milk or cream when cooking food or making drinks.
 Mashed potatoes are a good choice as well as casseroles.
 Vegetables, rice, pasta, tuna, shrimp, beef, chicken, fish and peanut butter are also a part of those much-needed calories and proteins.

 MORE: Balancing the cystic fibrosis diet